Skip to main content

 • graphics

 • “The exploration and nostalgic Game Boy Color graphics were a high point.
-I especially love the 4-skull puzzles; they're very abstract and based around observation of your environment and thinking creatively - not something I've seen a lot but really rewarding to puzzle out!”
+I especially loved the 4-skull puzzles; they're very abstract and based around observation of your environment and thinking creatively—something rare but very rewarding to puzzle out!”

 • “Graphics are a little too much designed to look like Game Boy, so it can be a strain to look at with standard desktop resolutions.”